-A very rare and exceptional early vintage gold Omega Speedmaster dress chronograph watch in a rare 18ct gold case.
+A very rare and exceptional early vintage gold Omega Seamaster chronograph dress watch in a rare 18ct gold case.
 The Cal.321 movement is of a very high grade and on a par with watches far more expensive than this.
-Omega watches are highly collectable and respected therefore icons, like the gold Speedmaster, are sure to climb in value.
+Omega watches are highly collectable and respected, therefore icons, like the gold Seamaster, are sure to climb in value.

 A word about our prices – We always try our hardest to acquire the very best quality watches we can find before restoring these to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post-sales care and service.
 This approach inevitably means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are a number of well known stores in West London which are very successful, charging between two to three times the price you see here.
 We therefore consider our prices to be fair, given the quality of watches we have to offer.